 Aggregation is the process of bringing multiple sources of carbon abatement together.
 Aggregation can be undertaken by individuals or organisations.

-Aggregators provide a range of services that support participation in the Emissions Reduction Fund.
+Aggregators provide a range of services that support participation in the ACCU Scheme (formerly known as the Emissions Reduction Fund).
 Aggregators might be agents, project developers, holding companies or provide a range of expanded services.
 Aggregation can introduce economies of scale, reduce transaction and other business costs and help manage performance risk.

-Aggregation as part of the Emissions Reduction Fund can be done in a number of ways.
-Regardless of the method used, two broad categories of aggregation apply:
+Aggregation as part of the Australian Carbon Credit Unit (ACCU) Scheme can be done in a number of ways.
+Regardless of the method used, 2 broad categories of aggregation apply:

-It is important to remember that under the contracting arrangements of the Emissions Reduction Fund, the Clean Energy Regulator will contract with the participant to whom we will issue any ACCUs earned by the project.
+It is important to remember that under the contracting arrangements of the ACCU Scheme, the Clean Energy Regulator will contract with the participant to whom we will issue any ACCUs earned by the project.
 This party has taken responsibility for executing the project and will also take responsibility for delivering the contracted ACCUs.
 If other parties are involved in the project, commercial arrangements define how the financial costs and benefits, including performance risk, are allocated amongst the parties.

 Note—The business models described below do not determine whether the Clean Energy Regulator will enter into a carbon abatement contract with an aggregator.
-Before qualifying or registering for Emissions Reduction Fund auctions, the Clean Energy Regulator will need to be satisfied, amongst other things, that the aggregator has the capability to deliver the proposed volume of abatement from the project.
+Before qualifying or registering for ACCU Scheme auctions, the Clean Energy Regulator will need to be satisfied, amongst other things, that the aggregator has the capability to deliver the proposed volume of abatement from the project.